 He learned that Akoya oysters produced the finest pearls and he explored ways to stimulate the nacre forming process so that finer quality pearls could be produced.
 Beginning in 1888, many experiments were conducted, some successful and others, owing to oyster poisoning red tides and other natural adversaries, proved disastrous.
 On July 11, 1893 after overcoming all manners of trials, the first quality hemispherical pearls produced from Mikimoto's experiments were successfully removed from their Akoya oysters.
 Mikimoto patented his process in 1896 and cultured the first fully spherical pearl in 1905.
 In 1908 he received another patent for culturing mantle tissue.

 Mikimoto continued to experiment and improve his process, setting up his base on Ojima Island with its new moniker "Pearl Island".
 In 1916 a patent for culturing spherical pearls was applied for and granted.
 Mikimoto however, was not the only one working on the quest for a better cultured pearl.
 In 1907 a patent was granted for the Mise-Nishikawa method of pearl culturing, which involved a bead nucleus and mantle tissue placed in the oyster's gonad.
 Mikimoto’s technique of placing the bead into the mantle of the pearl (where natural pearls form) proved to be less commercially viable.
-Eventually Mikimoto purchased the rights to the Mise-Nishikawa method, perfecting it and relegating them to relative obscurity, while he dominated the marketplace.
+Eventually Mikimoto purchased the rights to the Mise-Nishikawa method, perfecting it and

 Up until Mikimoto's experiments, the nuclei used to culture pearls were usually metal, often gold and silver beads.
 What he discovered, through much trial and error, was that round beads carved from mussel shells originating in the United States were the best nuclei for round cultured pearls.
 This discovery was a significant contribution to the cultured pearl process and remains an integral part of culturing saltwater pearls throughout the world.
 The source for nuclei shells has only recently begun to shift from the United States to other countries.